 - .
-Never share a TRESIBA® FlexTouch® pen between patients, even if the needle is changed (5.1). - .
-Hyper- or hypoglycemia with changes in insulin regimen: Carry out under close medical supervision and increase frequency of blood glucose monitoring (5.2). - · Hypoglycamia: May be life-threatening.
-Increase monitoring with changes to insulin dosage, co-administered glucose lowering medications, meal pattern, physical activity; and in patients with renal impairment or hepatic impairment or hypoglycemia unawareness (5.3, 5.4, 6.1). - Hyporglycemia due to medicatio neurons: Accidental mix-ups between insulin products can occur.
+Hyper- or hypoglycemia with changes in insulin regimen: Carry out under close medical supervision and increase frequency of blood glucose monitoring (5.2). - .
+Hypoglycemia: May be life-threatening.
+Increase monitoring with changes to: insulin dosage, co-administered glucose lowering medications, meal pattern, physical activity; and in patients with renal impairment or hepatic impairment or hypoglycemia unawareness (5.3, 5.4, 6.1). - Hypoglycemia due to medication errors: Accidental mix-ups between insulin products can occur.
 Instruct patients to check insulin labels before injection.
-DO NOT transfer TRESIBA® into a syringe for administration as overdosage and severe hypoglycemia can result (5.4) - Hypersensitivity reactions: Severe, ille-threatening, generalized allergy, including anaphylaxis, can occur.
-Discontinue TRESIBA®, monitor and treat if indicated (5.5). - .
-Hypo kalemia: May be life-threatening.
-Monitor potassium levels in patients at risk for hypokalemia and treat if indicated (5.6). - Fluid retention and heart failure with concomitant use of Thiazolidin ediones (TZDs): Observe for signs and symptoms of heart failure; consider dosage reduction or discontinuation if heart failure occurs (5.7).
+DO NOT transfer TRESIBA® into a syringe for administration as overdosage and severe hypoglycemia can result (5.4). - Hypersensitivity reactions: Severe, life-threatening, generalized allergy, including anaphylaxis, can occur.
+Discontinue TRESIBA®, monitor and treat if indicated (5.5). - Hypokalemia: May be life-threatening.
+Monitor potassium levels in patients at risk for hypokalemia and treat if indicated (5.6). - Fluid relention and heart failure with concomitant use of Thiazolidinediones (TZDs); Observe for signs and symptoms of heart failure; consider dosage reduction or discontinuation if heart failure occurs (5.7).